Best Dying Light 2 Easter Eggs & Secret Weapons

 Everyone Can Play

 Another interesting secret weapon that I would like to mention is the Everyone Can Play Soccer Ball.
 Just like the Pan of Destiny, this isn’t the kind of throwable item that can do wonders in combat, but it is still fun to use.
-Furthermore, the Soccer Ball also happens to have the ability to stun its target upon hitting them, which is a great plus point.
+Furthermore, the Soccer Ball also happens to have the ability to stun its target upon hitting them.

 Football Field Location